gpmd/m2-theme-boilerplate/docs/frontend-build.md

 # Frontend build

+**Please Note:** The frontend build scripts and Grunt workflow are only used for local development purposes.
+When deploying use `php bin/magento setup:static-content:deploy`.

 ## Build scripts

 ### Initial setup

-Run the setup script and you will be prompted with a number of options.
+Run the setup script and you will be prompted with a number of options, to which you can reply `y` or `n`.

 ```
 chmod +x dev-setup.sh